lukas-andre/bun-elysia-clean-architecture-example/README.md

 The project uses Elysia, a modern and performant web framework for Bun.
 It provides a clean and intuitive API for building web applications.

 ### 🗄️ Postgres.js
-Postgres.js is used for database operations, offering a simple and efficient way to interact with PostgreSQL databases.
+[Fastest full-featured node & deno client](https://github.com/porsager/postgres-benchmarks#results), Postgres.js is used for database operations, offering a simple and efficient way to interact with PostgreSQL databases.

 ### 🏛 Clean Architecture
 The project follows clean architecture principles, separating concerns into distinct layers: Application, Domain, and Infrastructure.